citrineos/citrineos-core/README.md

     git clone https://github.com/citrineos/citrineos-core
     ```

-1. Navigate to the CitrineOS Server directory:
+2. Navigate to the CitrineOS Server directory:

     ```shell
     cd citrineos-core/50_Server
     ```

-1. Install project dependencies:
+3. Install project dependencies:

    ```shell
    ./unix-init-install-all.sh
    ```

-1. Start the server and its supporting infrastructure with:
+4. Start the server and its supporting infrastructure with:

     ```shell
     docker-compose up -d
     ```

-### Configuration
+### Starting the Server without Docker

 CitrineOS requires configuration to allow your OCPP 2.0.1 compliant charging stations to connect.

-We recommend running and developing the project with docker-compose set-up.
+We recommend running and developing the project with the `docker-compose` set-up.

-Starting the Server without Docker configuration is also possible.
-To change necessary configuration for local execution, please adjust the configuration file at `50_Server/src/config/envs/local.ts`.
+To change necessary configuration for execution outside of `docker-compose`, please adjust the configuration file at `50_Server/src/config/envs/local.ts`.
 Make sure any changes to the local configuration do not make it into your PR.

 ### Starting the Server